peteS-UK/naim_streamer/README.md

 It's initially tested with NDX.

 The original NDX only provides a basic UpNP interface with play, pause, stop etc. support.
 Although the metadata is shown for all sources, the commands only work with the UPnP input.
-However, if you select a Broadlink remote during setup, all of the buttons from the remote are implemented and work across all inputs.
+However, if you select a Broadlink or Tuya remote during setup, all of the buttons from the remote are implemented and work across all inputs.

 ## Installation